 - a local, regional and national set of laws

-- the different cultures of each of the other parties involved, both individuals and organisations.
+- the different cultures of the other parties involved, both individuals and organisations.

 In other words, as I have said elsewhere on this site, “no rehabilitation service is an island, each is a part of a greater whole.”
 One must be aware of all the different frameworks that will impact the availability of rehabilitation, what type of rehabilitation is on offer, how much is available, what the patient and others will receive, and many other aspects of the process.

 In summary, when considering rehabilitation, a structure is any conceptual framework or system and the actual physical environment that rehabilitation works with and works within.
-Systems, conceptual frameworks, buildings, objects all influence the rehabilitation process.
-They may facilitate and improve it, constrain or limit it, the effect may be large or small, but it will be rare that structures have no impact.
+The rehabilitation structures include systems, conceptual frameworks, buildings, and objects, all of which may influence the rehabilitation process.
+They may facilitate and improve it, constrain or limit it.
+The effect may be large or small, but it will be rare that structures have no impact.

 Context – what influences do structures have?

 Everything is part of a structure and may be influenced by other systems.
 For example, the universe’s nature and behaviour are determined and controlled by a variety of apparently fixed relationships determining, for example, how strong the force is between two masses (gravity) and how energy can transfer from one form to another (E = mc2 ).
 Rehabilitation is no different.
 It is part of many systems, and delivery occurs within a physical environment.
 The people involved use models in analysing situations and deciding what to do.

 Influence on Outcome